Reduction modeling tool J-SimRapid

 - Easy to change the cross-sectional shape

-The cross-sectional shape of beam created by the J-SimRapid is set by integration point, so you can change the cross-sectional shape without meshing.
+The cross-sectional shape of beams created by J-SimRapid is defined at integration points, so you can change the cross-sectional shape without meshing.
 With this technology, speedup of the optimization calculation of the cross-sectional shape is realized.

-In addition, the "Part-specific reduction modeling method (patent-pending)" developed by JSOL creates a beam model for each part, which facilitates addition and erode of parts.
+In addition, the "Part-specific reduction modeling method (patent-pending)" developed by JSOL creates a beam model for each part, which facilitates addition and removal of parts.

 New beam Models Reduce Design Considerations